nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The specified `Lesson` object will be deleted from the `model` of TAB, and the updated list of lessons of the student will be displayed.

 #### Storing Lessons
-The set of `Lesson` objects are stored with the `Person` who is referencing these `Lesson` objects.
-The `JsonAdaptedLesson` is used to convert the `Lesson` objects to Jackson-friendly `JsonAdaptedLesson` objects that can be stored in the .json file, where all the
+The set of `Lesson` objects are stored within the `Person` who is referencing these `Lesson` objects.
+The `JsonAdaptedLesson` is used to convert the `Lesson` objects to Jackson-friendly `JsonAdaptedLesson` objects that can be stored in the `.json` file, where all the
 `Person` objects in TAB is stored.
 When the application starts up, this class is also used to convert the `JsonAdaptedLesson` objects into `model`-friendly `Lesson` objects.